yifso/nteract/docs/notes/core-group.md

 export default connect(null, mapDispatchToProps)(CloseButton)
 ```

-### Using @nteract/actions in redux-observable epics
+#### Using @nteract/actions in redux-observable epics

 [Epics](https://redux-observable.js.org/docs/basics/Epics.html) are functions that take streams of Redux actions as inputs and return streams of Redux actions as outputs.
-You can use `@nteract/actions` in your custom epics to listen to actions dispatched from nteract-based applications and dispatch your own events.
+To listen to actions dispatched from nteract-based applications and dispatch your own events, use `@nteract/actions` in your custom epics.

+**Example:**
-In the example below, we listen to the `CloseNotebook` action and map it to a custom action.
+The code below shows the `CloseNotebook` action and maps it to a custom action.

 ```js
 import { ofType } from "redux-observable";